Roysambu, Kasarani

 Wetlands have long been recognized as some of the most valuable yet fragile ecosystems in Africa.
 They regulated water cycles, supported biodiversity, sustained livelihoods, and helped mitigate the impacts of climate change.
 Yet, they continued to face mounting threats from urban expansion, agriculture, pollution, and climate variability.
 To ensure their conservation and sustainable use, accurate mapping and monitoring was essential.

-From 11 to 12 September 2025, Regional Centre for Mapping of Resources for Development (RCMRD), Regenar Development Initiative (RDI), in collaboration with the National Environment Management Authority of Uganda (NEMA) and, convened a training workshop in Kampala, Uganda, on wetlands inventory mapping using the Digital Earth Africa (DEA) platform.
-The training brought together government officials, researchers, academics, and private sector actors engaged in environmental and natural resources management, equipping them with practical skills to monitor and manage wetlands more effectively.
+From 11th to 12th September 2025, Regional Centre for Mapping of Resources for Development (RCMRD), Regenar Development Initiative (RDI), in collaboration with the National Environment Management Authority of Uganda (NEMA) convened a training workshop in Kampala, Uganda, on wetlands inventory mapping using the Digital Earth Africa (DEA) platform.
+The training brought together government officials, researchers, academics, and private sector actors engaged in environmental and natural resources management, equipping them with practical skills to map and monitor wetlands more effectively.

 Image